-Section 5.02 Math Exam
+Section 4.03 Math Exam

 The ability to correctly calculate medication dosages is one of nursing's primary safety skills.
-In order to demonstrate this primary safety skill, the student must pass a Math Exam each semester with a score \geq 90%.
-The student will be given three opportunities to demonstrate the ability to achieve a math score \geq 90%.
-There will be math instruction and/or remediation prior to and following Math Exam one and two.
-The average of math exam(s) will count as part of the final average.
+To demonstrate this primary safety skill, the student must pass a Math Exam each semester with a score > 90%.
+The student will be given three opportunities to demonstrate the ability to achieve a math score > 90%.
+There will be math instruction and/or remediation prior to the following Math Exam one.

-The student will not be allowed to administer medication in the clinical setting prior to achieving a math score ≥ 90%.
-An inability to administer medication, after Math Exam #1 due to a Math score <90%, will be reflected on the weekly clinical grade.
+The student will not be allowed to administer medication in the clinical setting prior to achieving a math score > 90%.
+An inability to administer medication, after Math Exam #1 due to a Math score < 90%, will be reflected on the weekly clinical grade.

-A student who is unsuccessful in passing the third and final Math Exam will not be eligible to continue go to clinic or progress in the course.
-A student who is unable to go to clinical will not meet clinical objectives and will receive a grade of "F".
+A student who is unsuccessful in passing the third and final math Exam will not be eligible to continue to go to clinical or progress in the course.
+A student who is unable to go to clinical will not meet clinical objectives and will receive a grade of "D".